iROCKER All-Around 11’ Ultra Compact Inflatable Paddleboard

 That being said, it ultimately does come down to personal preference.
 If you’re a paddler that really values tracking capability, but also loves the stability that all-around SUPs offer, the 11’ Ultra from iROCKER would likely be your match-made-in-heaven.

-It is noticeably slower on both forward sweeping and backstroke turns, compared to the original and the other Ultra SUPs.
-Though step back turns still feel fairly easy.
+It is noticeably slower on both forward sweeping and backstroke turns, compared to the original and the other Ultra SUP, though stepback turns still feel fairly easy.
 With that said, we want to make clear that the lack of maneuverability is less noticeable if you’re going for a longer paddle in more open water and only need to make slight steering adjustments.

 Ultimately we think trade-offs like tracking vs. maneuverability come down to paddler preferences.
 Personally, if I’m going for a longer paddle in flat water, which doesn’t require quick turns, I’d rather my board be able to track well and limit the amount of times I need to switch sides.
 On the other hand, if I’m paddling in the ocean and need to be able to quickly turn my nose into waves, I’d prefer a little more maneuverability than the 11’ could offer.
 In these cases, I’d prefer the 10’ Ultra, or the Blackfin CX Ultra and Cruiser Ultra depending on stability needs.

-Given the fact that the iROCKER All-Around 11’ is more than half the price of one of its its higher end counterparts, the Red Paddle Co.
+Given the fact that the iROCKER All-Around 11’ is around ⅓ of the cost of its higher end counterpart, the Red Paddle Co.
 11’ Compact, we’re extremely impressed with the construction.

 This type of construction is the reason the 11’ Ultra is stiffer than the aforementioned RPC 11’ Compact, yet only 1 lb heavier (as per each SUPs specifications).
-Its general light-ness is also the reason the ultra works so well as a compact SUP.
+Its general light-ness is also the reason the Ultra SUPs work so well as compact SUPs.
 It is super manageable to carry both fully inflated and when it’s packed up into its bag, and I’d have no problem bringing it along with me on a flight or a shorter hike.
 It elevates the level of portability that we’ve already come to love from inflatable SUPs.

 Board Stiffness: